Radiance Fields from Photons: Novel Capabilities of Quanta Radiance Fields

-In Fig.~\ref{fig:blur}, we train the pseudo-ExBluRF method with simulated $50$fps images from a conventional camera and spawn $20$ additional virtual cameras per training frame (corresponding to a blur kernel of $21$).
+In Fig.~\ref{fig:blur}, we train the pseudo-ExBluRF method with simulated $50$ fps images from a conventional camera and spawn $20$ additional virtual cameras per training frame (corresponding to a blur kernel of $21$).
 Camera poses are initialized to their corresponding ground truth pose, or an interpolation of them for the virtual cameras.
 We train our method on the equivalent dataset which would be captured by a single photon-camera capturing $40$k binary frames per second, and initialize camera poses in the same way, that is, only the cameras corresponding to a $50$ fps conventional camera get initialized with their true poses; every other one is initialized with an interpolated pose.
 Both methods use the same hyperparameters, and all camera poses are co-optimized with the radiance field.
-Finally, due to the slow sampling rate of the $50$fps camera, the low-pass cutoff used in our regularizer is lowered to $25$Hz.
-While one might expect a lowpass cutoff which corresponds to the Nyquist rate of the camera to not perform any filtering, this is not the case as the regularizer is applied to the virtual cameras as well which have a combined sampling rate of $50\times21=1050$Hz.
+Finally, due to the slow sampling rate of the $50$ fps camera, the low-pass cutoff used in our regularizer is lowered to $25$ Hz.
+While one might expect a lowpass cutoff, which corresponds to the Nyquist rate of the camera, to not perform any filtering, this is not the case as the regularizer is applied to the virtual cameras as well, which have a combined sampling rate of $50\times21=1050$ Hz.

 While pseudo-ExBluRF outperforms the conventional method for the Lego truck (first row of Fig.~\ref{fig:blur}), it fails to recover the mirror sphere, likely due to the specularities and lack of environment map.
-Better still are the reconstructions with a simulated high-speed camera, which can capture specularities, yet are washed-out due to read noise.
-The proposed QRFs outperform these baselines and recover accurate geometry and photometric effects, even in these challenging conditions with rapid motion and high-frequency specular reflectance.
+Better still are the reconstructions with a simulated high-speed camera, which can capture specularities, yet are washed out due to read noise.
+QRFs outperform these baselines and recover accurate geometry and photometric effects, even in these challenging conditions with rapid motion and high-frequency specular reflectance.

+\textbf{Baseline Comparisons:} We now compare our blur-aware pseudo-ExBluRF implementation to the official one and to Deblur-NeRF~\citeSupp{li2022deblurnerf-supp}.
+The results are shown in Fig.~\ref{fig:blur-baselines}.
+There are two main differences: first, our implementation uses an FFT-based pose smoothing regularizer while ExBluRF~\citeSupp{lee2023exblurf-supp} uses a per-camera spline, and second, we use an Instant-NGP backbone instead of a Plenoxels~\citeSupp{plenoxels-supp} one.

+The latter is meant to isolate the deblurring components from any variations due to how the scene is represented.
+By ensuring different models use the same backbone, we can more fairly compare them.
+The former allows for a more direct comparison to QRFs, as it ensures the camera trajectory is not only piece-wise smooth, but also smooth between frames.